 With Mourinho’s Chelsea making it through to the Semi-Final of the Champions League, courtesy of victories over Galatasary and PSG, the Blues started to prioritise the Champions League.

-Despite this, in what was hailed a “Mourinho masterclass”, a heavily-understrength Chelsea side won 2-0 at Anfield against Liverpool, remembered for Steven Gerrard’s slip, and a remarkable rear-guard performance by Chelsea.
+Despite this, in what was hailed a “Mourinho masterclass”, a heavily understrength Chelsea side won 2-0 at Anfield against Liverpool, remembered for Steven Gerrard’s slip, and a remarkable rear-guard performance by Chelsea.

 This did put Chelsea back in with a chance of title glory, but they ultimately placed 3rd, with Manchester City winning the league.
 Chelsea lost at the Semi-Final stage of the Champions League to Atletico Madrid, meaning Mourinho finished the season trophyless.

 The 2014-15 season would prove much more memorable for Chelsea.
-Chelsea spent big in the summer transfer window, with Cesc Fabregas, Diego Costa and Filipe Luis among the arrivals, while Didier Drogba returned to Chelsea to much fanfare.
+Chelsea spent big in the summer transfer window, with Cesc Fabregas, Diego Costa and Filipe Luis among the arrivals, while Didier Drogba returned to Chelsea to much excitement.

 Chelsea made a blistering start to the season, winning 11 of their first 14 matches, including victories over Arsenal and Liverpool.
 Chelsea lost just three times over the season, and a stable run throughout the later months of the season helped Mourinho clinch a third Premier League title with Chelsea.